Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 An idealized system would have $\sigma_{\mathrm{inter}} \simeq \sigma_{\mathrm{theory}}$, but persistent nuisance variations unaccounted for by our detrending are generally expected to inflate $\sigma_{\mathrm{inter}}$ above $\sigma_{\mathrm{theory}}$.
 In this way, we identify the ratio $(\sigma_{\mathrm{inter}}/\sigma_{\mathrm{theory}})$ as a key metric for assessing the quality of our detrending.
 Since in general we expected the best case to be unity, we subtract one from this ratio and take the log to more clearly inspect the diversity of ratios found.
 Repeating for our three samples (the KOIs, slow KICs and fast KICs), we histogram the resulting ratio proxies in Figure~\ref{fig:fastslow}.

 As can be seen in Figure~\ref{fig:fastslow}, the fast KIC sample exhibits a larger typical ratio than of the slow KICs, as should be expected, since our detrending algorithm is most likely to struggle in the fast regime.
-Remarkably, the KOI sample displays an even lower ratio than that of the slow KIC control sample, implying that KOI host stars are less active than even the slow rotating \kepler\ stars.
-This is most likely an artifact of selection bias, since quieter stars are intrinsically easier to detect transit signals around.